 The 101 of ELF files on Linux: Understanding and Analysis

 Some of the true craftsmanship in the world we take for granted.
 One of these things is the common tools on Linux, like ps and ls.
 Even though the commands might be perceived as simple, there is more to it when looking under the hood.
-This is where ELF or the Executable and Linkable Format comes in.
+This is where ELFExternal link or the Executable and Linkable Format comes in.
 A file format that used a lot, yet truly understood by only a few.
 Let’s get this understanding with this introduction tutorial!

 By reading this guide, you will learn: